-Title of elective course Lecturer(s) European Administration: Public Administrative Law of Dr. Csatlós Erzsébet the EU Non-profit sector in law and in practice in Hungary Tóth Judit Legal History Research Seminar Dr. Varga Norbert New challenges for labour law and social security in Prof. Dr. Hajdú József digital age The effects of European and International Law to other Kertészné Dr. Váradi Szilvia; branches of law Dr. Szalai Anikó Free trade and local public interest in international Prof. Dr. Nagy Csongor István trade Lay participation in judicial decision making Prof. Dr. Badó Attila Legal, politological, sociological, historical and Dr. Révész Béla psychological issues of secret services Better law-making in the European Union Dr.habil.
-Soós Edit Multi-level governance and European Territorial Dr. Fejes Zsuzsanna Cooperation Civilian Tradition: the traces of Roman law in modern Prof. Dr. Jakab Éva law systems Local Governance in Hungary Old and New Dr. Antal Tamás Argumentation in Legal Policy Debates Prof. Dr. Karsai Krisztina
+Title of elective course Lecturer(s) European Administration: Public Administrative Law of the EU Dr. Csatlós Erzsébet Structure and functions of local and territorial administration in Dr. Józsa Zoltán the European States Non-profit sector in law and in practice in Hungary Tóth Judit Some current problems of the Hungarian Criminal Procedure Dr. Fantoly Zsanett Criminal Policy Debates Prof. Dr. Karsai Krisztina Legal History Research Seminar Dr. Varga Norbert New challenges for labour law and social security in digital Prof. Dr. Hajdú József age The effects of European and International Law to other Kertészné Dr. Váradi Szilvia; branches of law Dr. Szalai Anikó Free trade and local public interest in international trade Prof. Dr. Nagy Csongor István Copyright Law of the European Union Dr. Mezei Péter Lay participation in judicial decision making Prof. Dr. Badó Attila Legal, politological, sociological, historical and psychological Dr. Révész Béla issues of secret services Better law-making in the European Union Dr.habil.
+Soós Edit Challenges of the State in the 21st Century Dr. Merkovity Norbert Multi-level governance and European Territorial Dr. Fejes Zsuzsanna Cooperation Civilian Tradition: the traces of Roman law in modern law Prof. Dr. Jakab Éva systems

-III.
+IV.
 Some general rules for doctoral training

-- o By fulfilling the courses five credits per course can be obtained. - One course comprises the average of 2 hours per week for full-time doctoral students, while 7 hours/semester for part-time students.
-The lessons can be held in blocks. - o Up to one third of the lessons can be held in the form of consultations. - The Doctoral School does not offer lectures separately for full-time and part-time students.
-Part-time students may not be required to attend lectures exceeding 7 hours per semester in one course. - Evaluation of the students' achievements in a course is five-graded (from 1 to 5); 5 being the best mark, while 1 meaning that the student failed. - o In one academic year an elective course is offered only in one semester.
+- By fulfilling the courses five credits per course can be obtained. - One course comprises the average of 2 hours per week for full-time doctoral students, while 7 hours/semester for part-time students.
+The lessons can be held in blocks. - Up to one third of the lessons can be held in the form of consultations. - The Doctoral School does not offer lectures separately for full-time and part-time students.
+Part-time students may not be required to attend lectures exceeding 7 hours per semester in one course. - Evaluation of the students' achievements in a course is five-graded (from 1 to 5); 5 being the best mark, while 1 meaning that the student failed. - In one academic year an elective course is offered only in one semester.